wpwham/product-open-pricing-for-woocommerce/readme.txt

 == Upgrade Notice ==

-= 1.1.4 =
+= 1.1.5 =
-* Add %minimum_price% and %max_price% to frontend template
-* Add span to %currency_symbol% template
+* Add option to remove up/down ticker buttons from the input field
-* Update WC tested up to